BatterieNguyen/English/Advertisement/Advertisement_Sample.md

 -----
-### `5.
-Advertising encourages customers to buy in quantity not in quality.
-To what extent do you agree or disagree?`
+### _Advertising encourages customers to buy in quantity not in quality.
+To what extent do you agree or disagree?_

  Living in the information age, people are bombarded with subtaintial daily doses of advertising in multiple media.
 The argument that advertising, with its overwhelming power, leads to consumers' impulsive purchase has been accepted by more and more people.
 Consumers are encouraged by advertisements to purchase products in quantity without paying heed to quality.
 This allegation is flawed, as far as I am concerned.